Nov 22, 2024

 by Nadia El-Yaouti | Nov 14, 2021

-The city of Flint Water Plant water tower in Flint, Michigan.
+Flint Water Plant water tower illuminated at night, with clouds in the background.
 Photo Source: The city of Flint Water Plant water tower in Flint, Michigan. (https://arstechnica.com/)

 U.S. District Judge Judith Levy has given final approval to a $626.25 million settlement that will be paid out to the residents of Flint, Michigan, who were impacted by the water crisis that caused lead in piping to seep into the city’s water supply.